jford1906/prof.clontz.org/classes/2017/01/ma126/index.md

 and mastery of the Core and Supplemental Standards as follows.

 * **A**:
-    * At least 90% of Core Standards are Partially Mastered or Mastered
+    * 16/16 of Core Standards are Partially Mastered or Mastered
-    * At least 80% of Core Standards are Mastered
+    * At least 13/16 of Core Standards are Mastered
-    * At least 80% of Supplemental Standards are Mastered
+    * At least 13/16 of Supplemental Standards are Mastered
     * Participation Grade is at least 80%
 * **B**:
-    * At least 80% of Core Standards are Partially Mastered or Mastered
+    * At least 14/16 of Core Standards are Partially Mastered or Mastered
-    * At least 60% of Core Standards are Mastered
+    * At least 10/16 of Core Standards are Mastered
-    * At least 60% of Supplemental Standards are Mastered
+    * At least 10/16 of Supplemental Standards are Mastered
     * Participation Grade is at least 70%
 * **C**:
-    * At least 70% of Core Standards are Partially Mastered or Mastered
+    * At least 12/16 of Core Standards are Partially Mastered or Mastered
-    * At least 40% of Core Standards are Mastered
+    * At least 8/16 of Core Standards are Mastered
-    * At least 40% of Supplemental Standards are Mastered
+    * At least 8/16 of Supplemental Standards are Mastered
     * Participation Grade is at least 60%
 * **D**:
-    * At least 60% of Core Standards are Partially Mastered or Mastered
+    * At least 10/16 of Core Standards are Partially Mastered or Mastered

 ## Student Data

 Student data will be stored on the instructor's Google Drive provided by the University.
-Students who want electronic access to their personal data for this course must sign a Memorandum of Understanding agreeing that progress reports containing their personal data may be shared to their Google Drive provided by the University, and that student data may also be communicated via JagMail.
+Students who want electronic access to their personal data for this course must sign a [Memorandum of Understanding][memo] agreeing that progress reports containing their personal data may be shared to their Google Drive provided by the University, and that student data may also be communicated via JagMail.
 Students who do not sign